What is FHO surgery?

 The normal hip is a ball-and-socket joint.
 The acetabulum, which is a part of the pelvis, composes the socket of the joint.
 The head of the femur, a projection from the long bone located between the hip and the knee, composes the ball that fits within the socket.
 The head of the femur fits within the acetabulum, allowing the hip to move freely in all directions.

-When the hip becomes damaged or diseased, however, this mobility can be affected.
+However, when the hip becomes damaged or diseased, this mobility can be affected.
 If the acetabulum and the head of the femur do not fit together properly, this poor fit can influence the degree of movement that the joint can achieve.
 In addition, this poor joint fit can lead to chronic pain and inflammation.

-Is my dog a good candidate for FHO?
+Is my cat a good candidate for FHO?

 Why is FHO performed?